build-on-aws/bedrock-agent-txt2sql/README.md

 ## Prerequisites
 - An active AWS Account.
 - Familiarity with AWS services like Amazon Bedrock, Amazon S3, AWS Lambda, Amazon Athena, and Amazon Cloud9.
-- Access will need to be granted to the Amazon model **Titan Embeddings G1 - Text**, and **Anthropic Claude Instant** model from the Amazon Bedrock console.
+- Access will need to be granted to the **Amazon model: Titan Embeddings G1 - Text**, and **Anthropic Claude Instant** model from the Amazon Bedrock console.

 ## Diagram